The declaration types

 If an argument is specified as argname:type..., with trailing dots, it means you can pass multiple arguments of that type after one another

-If an argument type is (type1|type2|..) it means it can have any of those types.
+If an argument type is written as (type1|type2|..) it means it can have any of those types.

 If several signatures are listed, they are different alternatives.